HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/people_service/getting_started/index.md

 # Getting started

-This section introduces the service's architecture, core features, and its role in improving understanding and discovery of people within an organization.
+This section provides an overview of HCL People Service and its system requirements.

 - [Overview](./overview.md)
 - [System requirements](./system_requirements.md)